On the nature of the QCD chiral phase transition with imaginary chemical potential: Simulation statistics

 We have obtained fully non-perturbative information on the nature of the QCD chiral transition as a function of the theory's parameters, as predicted by lattice QCD using the standard staggered discretisation on $\nt\in\{4,6,8\}$ lattices.
 Both for zero~\cite{Cuteri:2021ikv} and fixed imaginary chemical potential, previously observed first-order transition regions vanish before the continuum limit is reached.
-Unless additional (and so far unobserved) first-oder transitions will appear on finer lattices or with chiral fermions, this implies: \begin{itemize} \item The thermal chiral phase transition of $\nf=2+1$ QCD is of second order for $m_{u,d}=0$ and any value of $m_s$, turning into an analytic crossover as soon as $m_{u,d}\neq 0$. \item The order of the chiral phase transition in $\nf=2+1$ QCD does not show any dependence on imaginary chemical potential. \end{itemize} This emerging picture is consistent with the absence of non-analytic chiral transitions in the Roberge-Weiss plane as observed with $\nf=2+1$ improved staggered fermion actions for $m_\pi\gtrsim 45\unit{MeV}$~\cite{Bonati:2018fvg,Cuteri:2022vwk}, and also with results from a particular truncation of DSEs in the continuum at real and imaginary chemical potentials~\cite{Bernhardt:2023hpr,Bernhardt:2025fvk}.
+This identifies them as lattice artefacts, which are to be expected when the chiral limit is approached before the continuum limit is taken.
+Unless additional (and so far unobserved) first-order transitions will appear on finer lattices or with chiral fermions, this implies: \begin{itemize} \item The thermal chiral phase transition of $\nf=2+1$ QCD is of second order for $m_{u,d}=0$ and any value of $m_s$, turning into an analytic crossover as soon as $m_{u,d}\neq 0$. \item The order of the chiral phase transition in $\nf=2+1$ QCD does not show any dependence on imaginary chemical potential, provided our investigated $\mu_i$ value is representative for all values up to the Roberge-Weiss point. \end{itemize} This last point is supported by the absence of non-analytic chiral transitions in the Roberge-Weiss plane as observed with $\nf=2+1$ improved staggered fermion actions for $m_\pi\gtrsim 45\unit{MeV}$~\cite{Bonati:2018fvg,Cuteri:2022vwk}, and also with results from a particular truncation of DSEs in the continuum at real and imaginary chemical potentials~\cite{Bernhardt:2023hpr,Bernhardt:2025fvk}.
 According to the latter works, the chiral critical surface is analytic around $\mu=0$ and remains in the $m_{u,d}=0$ plane also for small real chemical potentials.
 Combining all of this in a 3D Columbia plot, and barring non-monotonic or oscillatory behaviour of the chiral critical surface, the coarse lattice version from \fig\ref{fig:3dcolumbia} changes in the continuum limit to the version in \fig\ref{fig:3dcolumbia_final}.

 On the other hand, the DSEs in~\cite{Bernhardt:2025fvk} predict the chiral critical surface to bend away from the chiral limit at large real chemical potentials, in accordance with critical point predictions from functional studies~\cite{Fischer:2018sdj,Gao:2020fbl}.
 This scenario requires non-analytic behaviour of the chiral critical surface itself as sketched in \fig\ref{fig:mu2_v_m}, which represents a possible scenario for the slice $m_s=m_s^\mathrm{phys}$ of the 3D~Columbia plot.
 A tricritical point at finite $\mu$ in the chiral limit $m_{u,d}=0$ has indeed been surmised long ago~\cite{Halasz:1998qr}, based on analogies with various models for the chiral phase transition.
 When the strange quark mass is varied, such a point traces out a tricritical line.
 Based on low energy effective models and early lattice results, this line was inferred to be continuously connected to the tricritical strange quark mass $m_s^\mathrm{tric}(\mu=0)$ in the putative Columbia plot \fig\ref{fig:columbia_1st}~\cite{Rajagopal:1995bc,Hsu:1998eu,Stephanov:1998dy,Rajagopal:2000wf}.
 Our results, as well as all presently available data from other discretisations and DSE results, are incompatible with this particular scenario and the low energy models predicting it.